nicaraguanbeetlemeat/mika-awesome-telescope/README.md

+# BEFORE ACTUALLY READING
+Until explicitly stated otherwise, likely because observation of our own is not possible yet, all data gathered will be from ONLY the remote-controlled [SALSA telescopes](https://salsa.oso.chalmers.se/) of the Onsala Space Observatory in Sweden.
+When observation is made possible, the data will be compared with our own when pointing at the same target.
+How we'll get ours to point at a specific location, who knows.

-This readme assumes you are already familiar with the concept of radio astronomy, its basics, and astronomical radio sources; if not, likely because you are one of my friends I shared this with, unfamiliar terms will be hyperlinked with Wikipedia links (if available) to understand the concepts
+This readme also assumes you are already familiar with the concept of radio astronomy, its basics, and astronomical radio sources; if not, likely because you are one of my friends I shared this with, unfamiliar terms will be hyperlinked with Wikipedia links (if available) to understand the concepts

 # MIKA (named after my friend)
 Actually starts for **Mi**crowave and **K**inetics **A**strophysics telescope.
 Microwave because it observes hydrogen and kinetics beacause it watches hydrogen move.
 I like to give inanimate objects human names.